efrat-safanov/learn-web-developement/README.md

-This should give newbies a red line to get the required know-how to laterly build there own stuff.

-It is in the starting phase and there will be some more examples and maybe some theoretic aspects even though these aspects mostly explain themself after time.
+# Learn Web developement

+This collection should provide people who want to graduate in web developement a red string.

+For more details look into the table of content in doc/index.md

+By Bodo Kaiser